Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 \subsection{Organization of the paper}

-\begin{itemize} \item Section \ref{section:preliminaries} records various preliminary results, such as rigidity estimates on circular Riesz gases and controls on the discrete fractional Laplacian. \item Section \ref{section:helffer} focuses on the well-posedness of the Helffer-Sjöstrand equation and gives some basic properties. \item In Section \ref{section:decay short} we introduce our techniques to prove the decay of correlations for the hypersingular Riesz gas. \item Section \ref{section:large scale} is the heart of the paper.
-It develops a more involved method to be able to treat the decay of correlations for the long-range Riesz gas. \item Section \ref{section:change measure} concludes the proof of uniqueness of the limiting measure of Theorem \ref{theorem:convergence}. \end{itemize}
+\begin{itemize} \item Section \ref{section:preliminaries c} records various preliminary results, such as rigidity estimates on circular Riesz gases and controls on the discrete fractional Laplacian. \item Section \ref{section:helffer c} focuses on the well-posedness of the Helffer-Sjöstrand equation and states some of its basic properties. \item In Section \ref{section:decay short} we introduce our distortion techniques to prove the decay of correlations in the long-range case. \item Section \ref{section:large scale} is the heart of the paper.
+It develops a more involved method to treat the decay of correlations in the long-range setting. \item Section \ref{section:change measure} concludes the proof of uniqueness of the limiting measure of Theorem \ref{theorem:convergence}. \end{itemize}